Congratulations on being a part of

 Clothing:

-Please make daily judgment calls on dressing for the weather
+Please make daily judgment calls on dressing for the weather.

 Consider sun gear, like a brimmed hat.
 The camp is run primarily in the shade of a cedar grove and can be milder than out in the sun, but we do get out on the land and into the sun.
+Long (and light) pants are great for avoiding bugs and scrapes in the woods, and protecting against sun in the open.

 Packing rain gear is always a good precaution.
 When the rain comes, kids will often make shelters from tarps and ropes provided.
 A second set of clothes is always good weather they get soaked by rain, or fall in some muck.